atharvagj-ai/CollegeStuff/README.md

 # CollegeStuff
-All the pratical coding assignments perfromed in college
+All the pratical coding assignments performed in college.